jesshohohoho/learnyloopy/UserGuide.md

   </tr>
 </table>

-When you reach the upload material page, you can insert your subject name and browse your study material from your device.
+When you reach the upload material window, you can insert your subject name and browse your study material from your device.
 Click submit to finalise your uploaded material.

 If your material is uploaded successfully, it will be displayed in the *pick the subject* section.